 Waterton Lakes National Park is open and ready to welcome visitors in 2018, however, areas of Waterton Lakes National Park remain closed due to safety hazards and infrastructure damage from the Kenow Wildfire.

-Visit our What's open in 2018 page for an up-to-date list of open areas.
+Visit our What's open page for an up-to-date list of open areas.